Shop Owner Guide to Taxes & Payouts

-You will still have between the first and last day of the month to request a payout, but we’ll now process your payout in half the time.
-Previously, we were unable to begin processing your payout until the 15th of the following month, but now we'll begin processing your payout after the first five business days of the first of the following month.
+You have between the first and last day of the month to request a payout.
+Requests must be made by 11:59 pm Central Time on the last day of the month.
+We'll begin processing your payout after the first five business days of the first day of the following month.

 For example, if you make your request on any day in January, we'll begin processing your payout by February 7, as that is the 5th business day during that month.

-Instead of having to time your request for the last day of the month to receive your full month’s earnings, now you can choose to request your entire month’s earnings on any day of the month.
-If you’d rather, you may still choose to withdraw a specific dollar amount.
+Instead of having to time your request for the last day of the month to receive your full month’s earnings, you can choose to request your entire month’s earnings on any day of the month.
+However, if you’d rather, you may still choose to withdraw a specific dollar amount.

-Please note that our new payouts system is NOT AUTOMATED.
+Please note that our payout system is NOT AUTOMATED.
 While you may select the option to "Withdraw full earnings balance at the end of the month", you must still press the "Request Payout" button each month in order to receive a payout.

 Creative Market is committed to offering you a free, fast, and easy way to get paid.
-We now offer more payout options, including ACH/eCheck which is the payout method most requested by Creative Market Shop Owners and Affiliate Partners.
+We offer the following payout methods:

 How will the fees be paid?